trankimtu/Angular-Summary/Custom Directives.md

-Use custom directive to have more control over behavior of DOM element.
+Use custom directive to have more control over behavior of DOM element. <br>
+For example, controlling input field to modify phone number from 1234567890 to (123)456-7890 or capital name in the field.
 We can pass data to the directive using input property. <br>

 Create new directive by cli:
 ```